victorbnl/jekyll-doc/README.md

 # Jekyll doc

-Have you ever been frustrated because you wanted a real doc of Jekyll and coudln't find the attributes of a class?
+Have you ever been frustrated because you wanted a real doc of Jekyll and couldn't find the attributes of a class?

 Here is a complete unofficial documentation of jekyll